Protestantism in Jamaica

 Protestantism is the dominant religion in Jamaica.
 Protestants make up about 65% percent of the population.
-The five largest denominations in Jamaica are: The New Testament Church of God which is a part Church of God (Cleveland, Tennessee), Seventh-day Adventist, Baptist, Pentecostal and Anglican.
+The five largest denominations in Jamaica are: The New Testament Church of God which is a part of the Church of God (Cleveland, Tennessee), Seventh-day Adventist, Baptist, Pentecostal and Anglican.
 The full list is below.
 Most of the Caribbean is Catholic; Jamaica's Protestantism is a legacy of British colonial rule as well as of missionaries who came to the island in the 18th and 19th centuries.